 Trade between Australia and Ethiopia is small but Ethiopia is endowed with mineral resources and is keen on bilateral investment and sharing expertise.

-In 2013, Ethiopia was ranked the third highest ODA recipient in the world at US$3.26 billion, although ODA per capita was relatively low (ranked 86th at $41 per capita).
+In 2014, Ethiopia was ranked the seventhhighest recipient of official development assistance in the world.
+It received US$3.58 billion, although ODA per capita was relatively low at $37 per capita.
 Ethiopia is currently responding to a major drought linked to El Nino weather conditions.
 Australia provides training delivered through scholarships and study tours to Ethiopia, with a focus on extractives and agriculture.
-The Hamlin Fistula Hospital and the Fred Hollows Foundation, both set up by Australians, have had a long relationships with Ethiopia delivering much needed medical services.
+The Hamlin Fistula Hospital and the Fred Hollows Foundation, both set up by Australians, have had long relationships with Ethiopia, delivering much needed medical services.

 2015 marked the 50th anniversary of the establishment of bilateral relations between Australia and Ethiopia.
 Australia moved into a new chancery in Addis Ababa in July 2014, having opened a mission in 2010.
 Ethiopia has been represented by an ambassador in Canberra since December 2013.

 Economic and trade information